-The meta title tag – namely the title of the page displayed in the top frame of your browser - is very important for your shop's visibility, both for search engines and for the users who read the search results.
-Each meta title tag must be unique within your shop and the display is limited to 70 characters, all the more reason to make the most of this valuable place by optimizing it.
+The meta title tag - the title of the page displayed in the top frame of your browser - is very important for the visibility of your store, both for search engines and for Internet users reading the search results.
+Each meta title tag must be unique in your store, and the display is limited to 70 characters, so make the most of this precious space by optimizing it.

-As the product names will be used at least in h1, or even (PrestaShop's default behavior) in the title and the URL, try to give your products names that are also key expressions entered by users.
-If you have a choice between two synonyms, try to use those with the highest search volumes.
+Since product names will be used at least in h1, and even (this is the default behavior of PrestaShop) in the title andurl, try to give your products names that are also key expressions typed in by web users.
+If you have a choice between two synonyms, choose those with the highest search volumes.

-The (long) description of your product is primarily commercial.
-It is what sells your product to shoppers.
-Many merchants fail to describe what they are offering clearly.
-From a natural SEO point of view, there are several requirements.
-No copying and pasting!
-Your description must be unique inside and outside your site.
-Otherwise you run the risk of being penalized for duplicate content, which makes Google ignore your page.
-The most common error is using a supplier's documentation as is… I recommend a minimum of 300 words (with subjects, verbs and complements, not just a series of technical data like the composition).
-If you are short of inspiration, just describe the product, how it is used, its advantages, its limitations, its variants, the brand, etc. and give some anecdotes.
-If you are feeling inspired, why not use h2 tags to structure your description and introduce some keywords while you're at it?
-You can also add links to information pages about the product within these descriptions.
+The (long) description of your product is primarily commercial in nature.
+This is what sells your product to the visitor.
+Many e-tailers fail to clearly describe their offer.
+From a SEO point of view, here are the requirements: no copying and pasting!
+Your description must be unique both on and off your site.
+Otherwise you risk a duplicate content penalty, which means that Google will ignore your page.
+I recommend a minimum of 300 words (with subjects, verbs and complements, not just a series of technical data like composition).
+If you lack inspiration, think about describing the product, its use, its advantages, its limitations, its variants, the brand, anecdotes, etc. If you have enough inspiration, don't hesitate to use h2 tags to structure your description and introduce a few keywords in passing!
+Within these descriptions, you can also add links to pages of informative content related to the product.

-In PrestaShop, changing the name of a product does not change the friendly URL.
-You have the option of regenerating the friendly URL, but you shouldn't: the old URL would then return a 404 error!
-So only do this if your product has changed drastically.
+In PrestaShop, changing the product name does not change the simplified url.
+You can regenerate the simplified url, but you mustn't: the old url would then be in error 404 !
+Use only if your product has changed radically.

-Unfortunately, PrestaShop does not allow you to update the alt tag of an image that is already in place.
-This needs doing when the image is integrated by filling in the "caption" field.
-If you have to redo it, click on the image, which will open a window on the left of the images where you can enter the caption for the selected photo.
+Unpleasantly, PrestaShop won't let us update an alt tag on an image that's already in place.
+This must be done when the image is integrated, by filling in the "caption" field.
+If you need to do it again, click on the image to open a window on the left of the images, where you can enter the caption for the selected photo.

 Fill in the meta description tag correctly

-If you do not fill it in, it will be picked up from the short description.
-If you have time to waste, you can rewrite everything in accordance with the principles already mentioned: no more than 160 characters, commercially attractive and different for each page.
-My advice is to settle for writing short descriptions that meet these criteria.
-That way, you'll kill two birds with one stone.
+If you leave it blank, it will be taken from the short description.
+If you've got time to spare, you can rewrite the whole thing, respecting the principles we've already discussed: no more than 160 characters, commercially attractive and different from one page to the next.
+My advice is to keep your descriptions short and to the point.
+You kill two birds with one stone.

 Optimize the h1 title

-By default, and in the vast majority of cases, the h1 title will be the product name.
-That's a good thing, improving this point would cost too much.
-If you feel like it, you can delete the h1 from the product name and place it manually in the long description.
-Pointless and time-consuming!
+By default, and in the vast majority of cases, the title h1 will be the product name.
+This is a good thing, as it would cost too much to improve.
+If you felt like it, you could remove the h1 from the product name and place it by hand in the long description.
+Useless and time-consuming!

-Tags are keywords that you associate with your products to offer visitors a new way of finding what they want.
-It is not used very much and is very time-consuming to implement (you have to do it for all products and care is required).
-In terms of SEO, it is therefore not very profitable, so you don't need to worry about it.
-The risk is that you will end up with over-optimization, with tag clouds having been widely abused in the past.
+Tags are keywords you associate with your products to give visitors a new way of searching for what they want.
+It's rarely used, and very time-consuming to set up (you have to do it for every product, and be very careful...).
+In terms of SEO, it's not very profitable, so you don't need to worry about it.
+The risk is to end up with over-optimization, as keyword clouds have been widely abused in the past.

-The idea is to avoid generating duplicate content of your texts on other sites, which are often very well referenced (Amazon, Fnac, RueDuCommerce, etc.).
-The easiest solution is to only send the short description, rather than the long one.
-And for this, you can settle for using the one that may have been provided by the product supplier.
+The idea is not to generate duplicate content of your texts on other sites, which are often very well referenced (Amazon, Fnac, RueDuCommerce...).
+The simplest solution is to send only the short description in your feed, not the long one.
+For the latter, you can simply use the one supplied by the product supplier.

-A "phase out" product is a product that will no longer be available for sale.
-The merchant's (normal) reflex is to disable it in the back office, or to delete it.
-These two solutions are not a good idea.
-You create 404s (poor SEO signal for your PrestaShop store) and you throw away useful content (if you have followed the natural SEO guidelines recommended above).
-Archiving involves keeping the product available to the search engine but making it more difficult for users to access.
-To do this, create an archive category in your PrestaShop store.
-As soon as a product is no longer available, remove it from all of the categories it was in before and put it in just the archive category (or subcategories of this if you like to keep things in order!).
-The archive category must not be accessible from the site menu.
-Try to put a discrete link to it in the footer to improve indexing by Google, but you can also just include its path in the sitemap.
+A "phase-out" product is one that will no longer be available for sale.
+The e-merchant's (normal) reflex is to deactivate it in the back office, or even delete it.
+Both are bad solutions.
+You're creating 404 (a bad signal SEO for your store PrestaShop) and throwing away useful content (if you've respected the SEO optimizations recommended above).
+Archiving means leaving the product accessible to the engine, but making it more difficult to access atinternaute.
+To do this, create an archive category in your PrestaShopstore.
+As soon as a product is no longer available, you take it out of all the categories it was in before, and put it only in the archive category (or sub-categories of this one, if you like tidying things up!). catégorie archive must not be accessible from the site menu.
+Try putting a discreet link to it from the footer to improve its indexing by Google, but you can also just include its path in sitemap.

-But that's not quite it.
-You need to think about configuring a pop-up (use an Addon) to tell visitors entering directly from this page that the product is no longer available (to avoid a rebound) and to invite them to click on an alternative.
-Avoid using a meta refresh or automatic redirect that could be seen by Google as "cloaking" (banned technique).
-The alternatives are a link to the category or a replacement product.
-Over time, the size of your site will grow but without necessarily involving a larger warehouse!
+Having done this, the work is not over.
+You should consider setting up a pop-up (use an Addon) to inform a visitor who would enter directly via this page that the product is no longer available for sale (to avoid a bounce) and suggest that they click on an alternative.
+Evitez a meta refresh or automatic redirect that would be perceived as "cloaking" by Google (a prohibited technique).
+Alternatives are a link to the category or a substitute product.
+Over time, the size of your site will increase without necessarily requiring a larger warehouse!